naka-lab/Serket/docs/modules/mlda.md

 - .connect()
 This method connects this module to observations or modules and constructs the model.
 - .update()
-This method estimates model parameters and calculates probabilities.
+This method estimates model parameters and computes probabilities.
 The module estimates model parameters in "learn" mode and predicts classes of novel data in "recog" mode.
-If training is successful, the `module {n} _mlda` directory is created.
+If training is succeeded, the `module {n} _mlda` directory is created.
 The following files are saved in the directory.({mode} contains the selected mode (learn or recog))
-    - `model.pickle`: TThe model parameters.
+    - `model.pickle`: The model parameters.
     - `acc_{mode}.txt`: The accuracy calculated if the optional argument `category`.
     - `categories_{mode}.txt`: The classes into which each data is classified.
-    - `Pdz_{mode}.txt`: The means of the distributions of each class z.
+    - `Pdz_{mode}.txt`: The probabilities that each data is classified into class.
-    - `Pmdw[i]_{mode}.txt`: The probabilities that each data d is classified into z.
+    - `Pmdw[i]_{mode}.txt`: The modal features of the data are generated based on the classification.

 ### Example